MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/platform-specifics/consuming/android.md

 - Disabling the [`Disappearing`](https://developer.xamarin.com/api/event/Xamarin.Forms.Page.Appearing/) and [`Appearing`](https://developer.xamarin.com/api/event/Xamarin.Forms.Page.Appearing/) page lifecycle events on pause and resume respectively, for applications that use AppCompat.
 For more information, see [Disabling the Disappearing and Appearing Page Lifecycle Events](#disable_lifecycle_events).
 - Controlling whether a [`WebView`](xref:Xamarin.Forms.WebView) can display mixed content.
 For more information, see [Enabling Mixed Content in a WebView](#webview-mixed-content).
 - Setting the input method editor options for the soft keyboard for an [`Entry`](xref:Xamarin.Forms.Entry).
 For more information, see [Setting Entry Input Method Editor Options](#entry-imeoptions).
+- Disabling legacy color mode on a supported [`VisualElement`](xref:Xamarin.Forms.VisualElement).
+For more information, see [Disabling Legacy Color Mode](#legacy-color-mode).
+- Using the default padding and shadow values of Android buttons.
+For more information, see [Using Android Buttons](#button-padding-shadow).

 <a name="soft_input_mode" />